jamesgopsill/folder-activity-logger/README.md

 ```

 Also, we would love to hear how you're using the tool and the studies that you're performing with it.

-# Roadmap

-1. Run as a background service on your computer/server
-2. Publish the post-processing tools to automatically create Design Structure Matrices from the metadata captured in the neDB format.
-3. Provide methods to anonymise the data for publication
-4. Provide a service to store and share metadata logs of engineering projects

 # List of Publications